redsand/rev/docs/TROUBLESHOOTING.md

 **Solutions:**

 #### A. Wait for Retry (Recommended)
-rev.py will automatically retry with longer timeout.
+rev will automatically retry with longer timeout.
 Just wait.

 #### B. Use Faster Model
 ```bash